 In the New Relic UI, alerts and applied intelligence are divided into several sections, each unlocking different features.
 Check out the section explanations below to learn how these features can meet your needs.

 Detect and diagnose potential problems in your system

-Let's say you want to monitor latency for your most recent deployment, you can set a static alert condition that will create an incident if behavior deviates beyond the threshold that you set.
-This means that no matter what, your team will be notified if latency exceeds your static threshold.
+If you want to monitor latency for your most recent deployment, you can set a static alert condition to create an incident if behavior deviates beyond the threshold that you set.
+This means that no matter what, your team will know if latency exceeds your static threshold.
 Static alerts are dependable and completely customizable for your specific needs.

-After you've detected any irregular behavior in your system, applied intelligence's correlation logic reviews all incoming events and compares them based on signals like time, context, or source.
+After you've detected any irregular behavior in your system, applied intelligence's correlation logic, known as decisions, reviews all incoming events and compares them based on signals like time, context, or source.
 If multiple issues are discovered to be related, instead of creating many, redundant alerts, applied intelligence's correlation logic will group these issues together to create a single, relevant alert.
 This saves your team time and energy and allows you to get to the heart of the problem faster.

 Once you've used our anomaly detection to identify irregular behavior and correlation logic to group all your relevant issues together, it's important to notify the right people on your team of any potential problems.
 New Relic created workflows so you can control when and where you want to receive notifications about issues which allow you to funnel the right information to the relevant person or team.
 Workflows also give you the opportunity to enrich your notifications with additional New Relic data.

 To learn how to set up workflows, follow our step by step guide by in our workflows docs.

 Pathways have been replaced by workflows.
 If you still have access to pathways, reach out to your New Relic account representative and ask to be upgraded.